KatiaVi/SmartFlashCards/README.md

 - SendGrid's Email API was used to send the unique learning space link automatically to an onboarding user: https://sendgrid.com/docs/for-developers/sending-email/api-getting-started/

 The backend logic was written in Java, using the Spring Framework.
 The front-end is written in React.

+## Potential Improvements/Next Steps
+- Translations aren't always right.
+- Have a way of marking which cards are learned.
+- Have a way to practice pronunciation of the word with flash cards.
+Perhaps, highlight the phrase as it's being read by the audio.
+- More aesthetic UI.
+- Package and host the code on the cloud.